KieranSweeden/llama-log/README.md

 Employee's will likely be reading information in the past and providing employee's are actively using the application, the amount of information will likely build up to a point so much so, that employee's will have to scroll down continuously through vast amounts of information that's irrelevant to them.
 This can quickly become a tedious and slow workflow, providing a bad user experience.
 For this reason, a search input field should be immediately present upon logging in.
 This will enable employee's to promptly search for the information they're looking for.

 What they may not know they need however is data validation.
 The employee will need to insert data into all input fields within the form, in order to make the information regarding a work order/incident useful to themselves or their colleague's in the future.
 It's important to remember with this in mind not to overload the employee with input field's, as they may not have the time or patience to fill in every minor detail.

 #### User Stories

+**As an Employee using Llama Log, I'd expect to:**

+- Be prompted to create a password when I first log in.
+- Immediately see the live feed of posts when logging into the app.
+- Quickly be able to create a new post when logging into the app.
+- Be given an input form that's relevant to my current situation when creating a post.
+- Quickly search for previous posts using a search field.
+- Edit a post I've previously made.
+- Archive posts I've previously made.
+- Have a basic avatar image linked to my icon to personalise my account.

+**As an Admin, I'd expect Llama Log to enable me in:**

+- Creating new employee & admin user accounts.
+- Deleting employee & admin user accounts.
+- Editing all fields relating to an employee account (except password).
+- Completely deleting posts that employee's have archived.

+**As a user of Llama Log, I'd expect to:**

+- Log in to the app promptly.
+- Immediately know what the app is about prior to logging in.
+- Be familiar with it's design, so it's easily learnable.
+- Immediately tell which information is important based on visual language alone.

 #### Features